Check out the Job Market Before You Start a Job Search

 Before you think about starting an active job search, turning in your resignation, and giving two weeks notice, take some time to investigate what the job market is going to be like for someone with your credentials.
 Job searching is a personal endeavor, and even a good job market overall might not translate into success for you if you lack in some of the top skills employers are looking for.

 That’s why it makes sense to spend some time researching if you don’t have to find a job immediately.
 Start slowly, find out what positions are available, and learn how you stack up against the competition.
 Consider starting a passive job search while you’re investigating options and getting prepared.
+There are easy strategies you can implement at your current position to help make yourself well-positioned for a job hunt.
 Employers may start seeking you out and, if they do, that will make your job search even easier.

 Factors to Consider

 The first factor to consider when starting a job search isn’t the unemployment rate, which is currently low.
 It’s what the job market is like for a candidate with your skills, experience, and education level.
 That depends on what type of position you’re seeking and the qualifications you have.
 It can be a little more complicated to figure out if you’re considering a career change or a job that’s a step or two up from your current role.

 There is a wealth of data online you can use to discover what you’re worth, what salary you should be looking for, which companies are hiring candidates like you, and what the pool of available job openings is like.

 Review these tips for checking on the job market before starting a job search, so you’ll be well informed and in a position to fast-track your hunt for a new job.